Undergraduate Research Opportunities

 While Williams-Mystic does not offer a summer term, we usually have a number of undergraduates working on original research with our faculty.
 Our summer research students come from colleges and universities around the world and can be found working in our labs or academic buildings and traveling with professors for field research.

 Past students have worked alongside literature, marine ecology, and oceanography faculty.
-Research opportunities change every year; we encourage interested students to write to professors directly or to the admissions department with questions: [email protected]
+Research opportunities change every year; we encourage interested students to write to faculty directly or to the admissions department with questions: [email protected]

 Each summer, the Frank C. Munson Institute offers America’s oldest and most respected graduate-level courses in Maritime Studies.
 Educating more than six hundred students over the last fifty years, the Munson Institute is open to anyone interested in studying the sea, including teachers, graduate students, advanced undergraduates, and auditors.
 The Munson Institute is accredited through the University of Connecticut, Wesleyan University, and Trinity College.